Most Dangerous Occupations In California

 Most employee injuries and fatalities occur in a relatively small number of industries, ranging from logging, transportation, construction, building painters, commercial airline pilots, grounds maintenance crews and tree trimmers, welders, taxi drivers, heavy truck operators, police officers, farm workers, and power line and telecommunications line installers.
-According to the California Department of Industrial Relations, more than 350 California workers die from work-related injuries yearly with another approximately half million on-the-job injuries.
+Amazon warehouse jobs have also been listed on the National Council for Occupational Safety and Health’s “dirty dozen” list of the most dangerous places to work in the United States.

 The incidents of logging related accidents and injuries is 40% higher than anywhere else in the country.
 The death rate among loggers is 165.7 in 100,000 workers.
 A logger is subjected to long hours, extremely strenuous work, and hazardous work conditions in remote locations with limited access to medical services.